The Games Improved The Most By Free Updates

 Original Release: July 2017

-As the biggest game in the word, Fortnite hardly needs any introduction.
+As the biggest game in the world, Fortnite hardly needs any introduction.
 However, part of the reason the game manages to stay in the spotlight is because of its changing landscape.
 A season structure means that the game is constantly shifting and introducing limited time events, like the Thanos event that coincided with the release of Infinity War.
-Whatever you may think of Fortnite, Epic keeps it relevant thanks to constant content updates, a trend that's unlikely to stop as the developer will soon have to contend with Call of Duty and Battlefield both entering the battle royale realm come fall.
+Whatever you may think of Fortnite, Epic keeps it relevant thanks to constant content updates, a trend that's unlikely to stop as the developer now has to to contend with others like Apex Legends entering the battle royale realm.

 For more on Fortnite, be sure to read our review.